jonnor/projects/reprapping/README.md

 move the carefully aligned tape...
 Avoiding folds/creases was quite tricky.

 I was able to succesfully assemble one bearing, with tape only on the inner part.
-This rotated quite nicely, with not too much play (considering the application of belt pulley, where some excentricity is quite OK).
+This rotated quite nicely, with not too much play.
+Considering the application of belt pulley, where some excentricity is quite OK.
 Indicates that if one can figure out a practical assembly, the idea has some merit.

 It could be that in larger scale, and with a more adhesive tape and, or with simpler geometry,